Eco-Salvage FAQ

 A. As outlined in our IRS-approved business plan, we are under an obligation to maintain comprehensive inventory records, photographs, and meticulous material tracking.
 This includes retaining receipts from other non-profits to which we donate materials, as well as load tickets from recycling facilities.
 We retain all of these records for a minimum of seven years.

 The documentation for each donation is comprehensive and meets IRS requirements.
-If requested by the IRS, we will provide them with the evidence that the deductions we devise meet all required criteria.
+If requested by the IRS, we will provide them with the evidence that the deductions we issue meet all required criteria.

 • • •

-Q. How is a home appraisal different from a real estate appraisal?
+Q. How is a real estate appraisal different from a personal property appraisal?

 • • •